neurosnap/starfx/README.md

 the actions being dispatched from the view as well as your global state.
 They also wield the full power of structured concurrency.

+As I've been developing these specialized thunks, I'm starting to think of them more like micro-controllers.
+Only thunks and endpoints have the ability to update state.
+However, thunks are not tied to any particular view and in that way are more composable.
+Thunks can call other thunks and you have the async flow control tools from effection to faciliate coordination.

 Every thunk that is created requires a unique id -- user provided string.
 This provides us with a handful of benefits: